Hacker0x01/docs.hackerone.com/docs/hackers/calendar.md

 3. Click **Copy** to copy the URL.
 4. Import your HackerOne calendar URL to your personal calendar in [iCal](#iCal) or [Google Calendar](#Google).

 You can choose to regenerate your calendar URL by clicking **Regenerate**.
 Keep in mind that if you regenerate your URL, your calendar on the old URL won't be updated with new events.
 Only the current URL will be actively synced with new events.

-<h3 id="iCal">Importing to iCal</h3>
+### Importing to iCal

 1. Go to **File > New Calendar Subscription** in Calendar.